 GÜNEY COŞKUN M., BAŞARANOĞLU M.

-• Anahtar Kelimeler: Diet intervention, Glucagon-like peptide-1 receptor agonists, Gut microbiome, Gut-liver axis, Metabolic dysfunction-associated steatotic liver disease
+• Keywords: Diet intervention, Glucagon-like peptide-1 receptor agonists, Gut microbiome, Gut-liver axis, Metabolic dysfunction-associated steatotic liver disease

 The gut-liver axis plays a crucial role in the development and progression of metabolic dysfunction-associated steatotic liver disease (MASLD).
 Key metabolites, including lipopolysaccharides, short-chain fatty acids (SCFAs), bile acids, and beneficial gut bacteria such as Bifidobacterium and Lactobacillus, are pivotal in this process.
 Glucagon-like peptide-1 receptor agonists (GLP-1 RAs) show promise in managing MASLD by promoting weight loss, enhancing insulin secretion, and improving liver health.
 They restore gut-liver axis functionality, and their effects are amplified through dietary modifications and gut microbiome-targeted therapies.
 Emerging research highlights the interplay between GLP-1 RAs and gut microbiota, indicating that the gut microbiome significantly influences therapeutic outcomes.
 Metabolites produced by gut bacteria, can stimulate glucagon-like peptide-1 (GLP-1) secretion, further improving metabolic health.
 Integrating dietary interventions with GLP-1 RA treatment may enhance liver health by modulating the gut microbiota-SCFAs-GLP-1 pathway.
 Future research is needed to understand personalized effects, with prebiotics and probiotics offering treatment avenues for MASLD.